wojciechhicu/converter_btc/README.md

         * Run `cd dist/utils` to change folder to service files.
         * Run `node service-register.js`.
 To stop service write `stop` in the console.
         To exit from app type `ctrl + c`

+## DOCUMENTATION

+📚 **Code Documentation**: As of now, all documentation is embedded within the codebase, providing insights into each function and its usage.

+## WARNING:

+Tested only in the Windows environment till block height 300.000

+## HONORABLE MENTION

+This project owes a debt of gratitude to another project that significantly eased its development.

+**[Bitcoinjs-lib](https://github.com/bitcoinjs/bitcoinjs-lib)**: It would be much harder to implement some of the functionallity witchout this library.

 ## INTERFACES
 To make smaller blockchain in MongoDB some of the data is not included / changed as followed: